VictorCozlov/Project/README.md

 # Project
-Python Data Analysis
+Python Examples
-some changes were added for mee
+file contains some Python examples in purpose of studying it